DavidHGJ/friendly-laravel-mix/README.md

 This library was created with aim simplify the use of Laravel Mix, because its was a constant problem in my work.
 Then thinking in good solution i create this librabry for this.

 ### Install
-The installation is veryh simple, you need the npm installed in your system, if you already have installed run this code:
+The installation is very simple, you need the npm installed in your system, if you already have installed run this code:
 - npm install friendly-laravel-mix <br/>
 ![image](https://user-images.githubusercontent.com/69371953/143684584-bf2f84e2-4707-4768-af21-f15d4df18328.png)